ozun215/shim-review-1/README.md

 -------------------------------------------------------------------------------
 ### How do you manage and protect the keys used in your SHIM?
 -------------------------------------------------------------------------------
-The keys are kept in USB HSM.
+The keys are kept in USB HSM and It's being kept in a safe.

 -------------------------------------------------------------------------------